NH186/hello-world/README.md

 # hello-world
-This is my first repository
+This is pretty crazy, learning the very beginnings of coding.
+I really hope this goes somewhere...